JARA99/Skin_Recolorizer_for_Vital/README.md

 This is a short python program, for adjusting colors from an existing .vitalskin file.

+It is not as powerful as the native Vital skin editor, but is a bit easier, it group all the repeated colors so you only have to change them once

 ##  Documentation

 ### Install and run